-The region is famous for apples, neoza, chilgoza or chestnuts, apricots, other dry fruits and grapes.
-Some rare herbs and spices including the exotic black cumin seed or zeera is found in abundance in Sangla valley.
+The region is famous for apples, neo za, chilgoza or chestnuts, apricots, other dry fruits, and grapes.
+Some rare herbs and spices including the exotic black cumin seed or zeera are found in abundance in Sangla valley.

 The arid landscape brightened by shimmering willow groves and glacier-fed fields of yellow buckwheat and green pea patches are admirable.

-The rice is imported from outside the valley, while the steamed doughnut made of parched barley flour called sattu is taken with the salted tea or cha.
+The rice is imported from outside the valley, while the steamed doughnut made of parched barley flour called sattu is taken with the salted tea or chai.

 The people relish the meat of goat and ram and even dry it for the winters.

-The locally brewed alcoholic drinks in day to day life or on ceremonial or festive occasions are quite common.
-The alcohol is distilled from grapes, apple, pear, barley and wheat.
+The locally brewed alcoholic drinks on a day to day life, or on ceremonial or festive occasions are quite common.
+The alcohol is distilled from grapes, apple, pear, barley, and wheat.